 Average revenue impact is calculated by adding all the revenue impacts seen by the sampled businesses together, and then dividing them by that sample size.
 If a small number of businesses are seeing revenue much higher or much lower than the majority, this can influence the average by bringing it up or down respectively.
 Whilst this accurately reflects the situation, the median can also be examined to identify revenue impacts without the influence of outliers.
 The median is the midpoint in the dataset, and can be a better indicator of what revenue impact the majority of businesses will be seeing.

 The median, as seen below, when compared to the mean however, highlights that this average is high as it has been brought up by certain businesses performing extremely well throughout the changes brought on by the Covid-19 social measures.
-In looking at the median, it is clear that a lot of businesses have seen their sales stay stable, and as lockdown measures have been loosened, even grow slightly with the median at the end of April being 116% normal revenue.
-To cast further light on which verticals within retail are performing better, with customers making more online purchases, in the next section we will break down revenue impact within retail further.
+In looking at the median, it is clear that a lot of businesses have seen their sales stay stable, and as lockdown measures have been loosened, even grow slightly with the median at the end of May being 131% normal revenue.
+To uncover which verticals within retail are performing better, with customers making more online purchases, in the next section we will break down revenue impact within retail further.

-The travel industry has been heavily impacted during March and April 2020 due to restrictions being placed on movement.
+The travel industry has been heavily impacted from March to May 2020 due to restrictions being placed on movement.
 During March sales fell on average to as low as 10% of sales at the beginning of the month.

-Throughout April, there has been a slight increase to as much as 33% of normal sales, with this growing even further to as high as 66% in May.
+Throughout April, there was a slight increase to as much as 33% of normal sales, with this growing even further to as high as 66% in May.
 The median has remained lower at between 6%-10%.
 This suggests that certain businesses within the travel industry have managed to adapt and tailor their offering to the current situation as time has gone on, but for the majority there has been no change in the past month.
 The average revenue has been growing steadily, as consumers start to plan ahead and book travel for later in 2020 and into 2021.